adoble/semplate/docs/tutorials/how-to-write-a-template.md

 ## Delimiters

-As fields can be embedded in text, some means of identifying where it is in the text is required.
+As fields can be embedded in text, some means of identifying where in the text it is required.
 A template can specify a set of delimiters that are either intrinsic to the markdown or defined by the user.
 This definition is done using delimiter directives after the `template.comment` directive.
 For instance;

 <!-- {% raw %} -->
 ```markdown